 Accommodation choices are plenty and luxury high-end well catered for.

 See our review of the northeast and central Sri Lanka here:

 You’ll have flown into Colombo, in the middle of the west coast, whatever time of year you visit Sri Lanka, before transferring to the part of the island you’re staying in.

 Colombo.
 Its a mistake simply to ‘get in and go’, as Colombo, although a city, nevertheless has a few attractions of its own; not least of which are some very pleasant boutique hotels, a golf course and some excellent restaurants.

 You might also choose to stop over on your return (especially if flight times dictate) and relax on Negombo Beach to the north which is only about an hour’s drive from the airport – yet another strip of pristine white sand.

-Head south towards Galle and you’ll love the rugged nature of the coastline, the superb boutique and larger hotels that sit on the shore, fishing boats under repair on the shore, fish stalls along the waterfornt and fishermen on poles still adhering to their age old customs – and the opportunities for whale and dolphin watching in season that are centred around Mirissa on the extreme southern edge of the island.
+Head south towards Galle and you’ll love the rugged nature of the coastline, the superb boutique and larger hotels that sit on the shore, fishing boats under repair at the water’s edge, fish stalls along the waterfront and fishermen on poles still adhering to their age old customs – and the opportunities for whale and dolphin watching in season that are centred around Mirissa on the extreme southern edge of the island.
 The best time for the Southern (and Western) seas (around Kaliptiya in the northwest) is between November and April, when the seas are relatively calm.